|Apply & Register|||||Schedules & Catalog|||||Instruction|||||For Students|||||Faculty & Staff|||||Administration|||||About SRJC|

 |SHS HOME CURRENT EVENTS PUBLIC HEALTH NOTICES STUDENT HEALTH 101 ONLINE MAGAZINE SERVICES REFERRALS & RESOURCES RESEARCH & REPORTS RESOURCES FOR FACULTY/STAFF SEXUAL ASSAULT PREVENTION ABOUT US DOWNLOAD FORMS||

 To keep the Santa Rosa Junior College community informed about current public health alerts and notifications, the Sonoma County Junior College District takes steps to protect the health and welfare of our college community, including providing information on this website.
 Be sure to check back periodically for updates and links to additional online resources.
+For public health announcements in Sonoma County, please visit:

 ALERT: Influenza (Flu)